 Ann died the following year.
 She was buried at St Peter, Burnley, on 8 Feb 1852, aged 39.
 Her address was White Lion St.

 We do not know what happened to William after that.
-He has not been found in the 1861 and 1871 censuses, nor has his burial been found in Burnley.
+Neither he nor Martha has been found in the 1861 and 1871 censuses, nor has their burial been found in Burnley.
 There are death registrations that may be theirs, though the ages are not exact.
 It has not proved possible to identify them.

 NEXT GENERATION: 4.
 RILEY-HARGREAVES